ros-navigation/docs.nav2.org/behavior_trees/overview/nav2_specific_nodes.rst

 |

-For additional details regarding the ``RecoveryNode`` please see the `RoundRobin configuration guide <../../configuration/packages/bt-plugins/controls/RoundRobin.html>`_.
+For additional details regarding the ``RoundRobin`` please see the `RoundRobin configuration guide <../../configuration/packages/bt-plugins/controls/RoundRobin.html>`_.